Emergent invariance and scaling properties in the collective return dynamics of a stock market: Supporting Information

-Here we give the definition of the Vicsek model.
+\paragraph*{S1 Appendix.} In Fig.~\ref{fig:ccdf}, we demonstrate that the CCDF of the returns follows a power law (scaling regime highlighted in cyan) similar to those observed in prior work (see Sec.
+Our Contributions).

+\paragraph*{S2 Appendix.} {\bf The expected value (mean) of the partial correlations $\mathbb{E}(c_{ij})$ does not scale as a function of $\tau$}

+In Fig.~\ref{fig:means}, we demonstrate that the mean value of the partial correlations -- as opposed to the standard deviation -- of the returns does not scale as a function of $\tau$.

+\paragraph*{S3 Appendix.} In Figs.~\ref{fig:mas},\ref{supp:mas}, we observed that in addition to the Power Law fit, the Stretched Exponential also explains the dependence of $b(\tau)$ with respect to $\tau$.
+There is one extra model parameter ($3$ vs. $2$ -- see Eqs.\eqref{main_eq_scaling_b_001_001},\eqref{main_eq_scaling_b_001_002}).
+Similar to the effect of $\lambda$ in the case of the Power Law, in this section, we evaluate whether the stretching parameter $\beta$ in the Stretched Exponential fit can act as a market indicator.

+To get a better sense of the behavior of the stretched exponential, in Fig.~\ref{supp:fig:sefit}, we plot the $b(\tau) - \tau$ dependence in linear-log scale across $4$ years: $2004, 2008, 2012, 2020$.
+Both an exponential fit -- $\beta = 1$, linear in the linear-log scale -- and the best stretched-exponential ($\beta < 1$) fits are plotted.
+As corroborated by the MAS experiments (see Figs.~\ref{fig:mas},\ref{supp:mas}), the stretched exponential is a significantly better fit.

+$\beta$ appears to be a parameter that changes year-to-year.
+For year $2020$, the exponential and stretched exponential fits are more similar to one another ($\beta \rightarrow 1$) than in $2004$.
+This motivates investigating whether there is a general trend in the $\beta$ values, similar to the $\lambda$'s presented in Fig.~\ref{main_numerical_result_ensemble_00001_months_00001-00012_scaling_factor_001_001}.
+In Fig.~\ref{supp:beta}, we show a similar plot.

+First we explain the increasing trend: As $\beta$ increases (tends to $1$), the corresponding Stretched Exponential model fit flattens such that the short-term (small $\tau$) and long-term (large $\tau$) investment horizons are similarly effective.
+This can be confirmed by the y-intercepts in Fig.~\ref{supp:fig:sefit}.

+Note that this interpretation is similar to when $\lambda$ is small in the Power Law fit.
+In fact, there are also corresponding anomalies (marked in cyan) for the years when the market was volatile -- $2008, 2020$.
+Observe that for these years, the $\beta$ values significantly overshoot the linear trend (beyond an error margin; 4-fold cross validation).

+\paragraph*{S4 Appendix.} {\bf Experiments with reduced $T_{int} = 3$ months (Q2: Apr.
+1 to June 30)} In this section, we demonstrate that (a) the functional form of the standardized PDFs $\hat{p}_{\tau}(x)$ is stable for some $\tau > \tau_0$ when $T_{int} = 3$ months between Apr.
+1 and June 30 (Q2), and (b) the scaling phenomenon is once again observed between $b(\tau)$ and $\tau$.
+Recall that $T_{int}$ is the integration window that is used to compute the correlation in Eq.~\eqref{main_def_correlation_ij_001_001}.
+We accordingly decrease the maximum investment horizon from $50000$ minutes to $10000$ minutes since $\tau < T_{int}$.
+Below we provide $3$ figures corresponding to (a) the functional invariance (Fig.~\ref{supp:functional_form}), (b) the scaling phenomenon (Fig.~\ref{supp:scaling_law}), and (c) model architecture search (Fig.~\ref{supp:mas}).
+Note their similarity to those presented in the main text.

+\paragraph*{S5 Appendix.} We first review the Vicsek model~\cite{Vicsek001}.
 Let us consider a two-dimensional system of $N$ kinetic particles.
 We denote, by $\vec{x}_i (t)$ and $\vec{v}_i (t)$, the position and velocity of particle $i$ at time $t$.
 The position of $i$ is updated by

 The amplitude of the velocity of each particle is constant: $\| \vec{v}_i (t) \|_\mathrm{F} = v_\mathrm{abs}$.
 But the direction of $\vec{v}_i (t)$ is update by

 and

 where $N_{i, \delta}$ is the number of elements $j$ that satisfy $\| \vec{x}_i (t) - \vec{x}_j (t) \|_\mathrm{F} < \delta$.
 Instead of the uniform distribution, we can use the normal distribution for $\Xi_i (t)$: